 How Do I File a Personal Injury Claim in Decatur, Georgia?

 Every case is unique, which is why having legal counsel on your side can be a lifesaver.
 However, there are some general steps that most personal injury cases go through in Decatur, Georgia.

 Inform insurance providers of the accident.
 Georgia is a fault state, just like most states across the United States.
 This means that in case of an injury, the at-fault party and their insurance company are responsible for the victim’s medical expenses, property damage, lost wages, and other financial damages.
 Georgia follows the modified comparative fault rule, which means each party is assigned a percentage of the liability for the incident that lead to the injuries in question.
-Rarely is an injured party 100% at fault or 100% innocent.
-However, if an injured person is over 50% responsible for their bodily injuries, then financial recovery is barred.
+If an injured person is over 50% responsible for their bodily injuries, then financial recovery is barred.
 You must put your insurance carrier on notice that an accident occurred and you’ve suffered physical injuries or property damage.
 An experienced car accident attorney can do this for you, which allows you to put off any written statements with your insurance company until you’ve had time to speak about your case with your personal injury lawyer.

 Investigate your accident and file an injury claim.
 A thorough investigation of the accident is crucial to compile substantive evidence you may need to prove negligence, causation, and liability. our skilled Decatur personal injury attorneys will help you file your insurance claim with the appropriate insurance company or companies and present a solid case that proves your entitlement to financial damages.